jacobdjwilson/awesome-annual-security-reports/Markdown Conversions/2025/Google-Cybersecurity-Forecast-2025.md

-EMBARGO
 Cybersecurity
 Forecast
 2025

-Cybersecurity Forecast 2025
-2
-Table of Contents
+EMBARGOTable of Contents

 Introduction
-3

 Artificial Intelligence

-4Attacker Use of AI
+ Attacker Use of AI

-4AI for IO
+ AI for IO

-4Next Phase of AI and Security
+ Next Phase of AI and Security
-5

 The Big Four

-6Russia
-6China
-6Iran
+ Russia

+ China

+Iran

-7North Korea
+ North Korea
-7

 Global Forecasts

-8PRC Actors Will Continue to DeployCustom Malware Ecosystems for Embedded Systems
+ PRC Actors Will Continue to Deploy
-8
+Custom Malware Ecosystems for
+Embedded Systems

 No End in Sight: Ransomware
 and Multifaceted Extortion

+Post U.S. Election Activity

+3

+4

+4

+4

+5

+6

+6

+6

+7

+7

 8

-Post U.S. Election Activity
+8

+8

 9

-Uncovering Operations From Years Past9
+Uncovering Operations From Years Past 9

-The Rising Threat of Infostealer Malware:A Gateway to High\-Impact Data Breaches 9
+The Rising Threat of Infostealer Malware:
+A Gateway to High\-Impact Data Breaches 9

 Rising Impact of Compromised
 Identities in Hybrid Environments
-10

 Democratizing of Cyber Capabilities
 Will Continue To Lower Barriers to
 Entry for Less\-Skilled and Newer Actors

 10

+10

-Maturing Security Operations in the Cloud11 Criticality Drives More Regulations for Cloud Providers
+Maturing Security Operations in the Cloud 11

+Criticality Drives More Regulations for Cloud Providers
-11

 More Interest in Web3 and Crypto Heists
-11

 Faster Exploitation and More
 Vendors Targeted
-12

 Preparing for an Age of
 Post\-Quantum Cryptography
-12

 EMEA Forecasts

-13A Pivotal Year for Compliance
+ A Pivotal Year for Compliance
-13

  Geopolitical Conflicts Drive
 Threat Activity

-14More Focus on Cloud Security
+ More Focus on Cloud Security
-14

 JAPAC Forecasts
-15

  North Korea Threat Actors
 Setting Their Sights on JAPAC
-15

  Chinese\-Controlled Websites Posing
 as Local News Outlets Target Global
 Audiences with Pro\-Beijing Content
-16

  Cyber Criminals in Southeast Asia
 Continue to Innovate

+Conclusion

+11

+11

+12

+12

+13

+13

+14

+14

+15

+15

 16

-Conclusion
+16

 17

-SPECIAL REPORT: MANDIANT M\-TRENDS 2023
-3
-EMBARGO
+2

+Cybersecurity Forecast 2025

 Introduction

 When looking at the year ahead, we never make predictions.
 Instead, we look at the trends we are already seeing, and provide realistic forecasts of what we expect to see in the wide world of cybersecurity.

-The Cybersecurity Forecast 2025 report is filled with forward\- looking insights from Google Cloud security leaders, including Sunil Potti, VPGM, Google Cloud Security, Sandra Joyce, VP of Google Threat Intelligence at Google Cloud, Charles Carmakal, Mandiant CTO, Google Cloud, and Phil Venables, VP, TI Security \& CISO, Google Cloud.
+The Cybersecurity Forecast 2025 report is filled with forward\- looking insights from Google Cloud security leaders, including Sunil Potti, VP/GM, Google Cloud Security, Sandra Joyce, VP of Google Threat Intelligence at Google Cloud, Charles Carmakal, Mandiant CTO, Google Cloud, and Phil Venables, VP, TI Security \& CISO, Google Cloud.

-The report also features insights from more than a dozen researchers, analysts, responders and experts across numerous Google Cloud security teams, including Google Threat Intelligence, Mandiant Consulting, Google Security Operations, Google Clouds Office of the CISO, and VirusTotal.
+The report also features insights from more than a dozen researchers, analysts, responders and experts across numerous Google Cloud security teams, including Google Threat Intelligence, Mandiant Consulting, Google Security Operations, Google Cloud’s Office of the CISO, and VirusTotal.
 These individuals are regularly on the frontlines, and know what organizations and security teams should be prioritizing next year.

 Technology advances, threats evolve, the cybersecurity landscape changes, and defenders must adapt to it all if they want to keep up.
 The Google Cloud Cybersecurity Forecast 2025 report aims to help the cybersecurity industry frame its fight against cyber adversaries in 2025\.

 Cybersecurity Forecast 2025

 3

-Artificial
+3

+SPECIAL REPORT: MANDIANT M\-TRENDS 2023EMBARGOArtificial
  Intelligence

+“2025 is the first year
+where we’ll genuinely see
+the second phase of AI in
+action with security.”

+Sunil Potti.
+VP/GM,
+Google Cloud Security

 Attacker Use of AI

 Next year we anticipate malicious actors will continue their rapid adoption of AI\-based tools to augment and assist their online operations across various phases of the attack lifecycle.
 We will see continued use of AI and large